syncfusion-content/asp.netmvc-docs/aspnetmvc/Chart/Data-Markers.md

 ---
 layout: post
-title: Markers and data labels in Essential ASP.NET MVC Chart | Syncfusion
+title: Markers and data labels in ASP.NET MVC Chart Control | Syncfusion
 description: Learn how to add markers and data point labels to a Chart series in Syncfusion Essential ASP.NET MVC Chart Control, its elements, and more.
 platform: ejmvc
 control: Chart
 documentation: ug
 ---

-# Data Markers in Essential ASP.NET MVC Chart
+# Data Markers in ASP.NET MVC Chart

 Data markers are used to provide information about the data point to the user.
 You can add a shape and label to adorn each data point.